 At the test center, the name on your IDs must match your name as it appears on your CSR (the only permissible exception is middle initial versus middle name, as long as the first letters match).
 Name change requests must be directed to your state licensing agency at least 10 business days before your scheduled appointment to allow enough time for your information to be submitted to Pearson VUE for processing.
 Requests received less than 10 business days before your exam may not be processed in time, which may result in you being turned away from the test center and forfeiting your fee.
-If the name on your IDs doesn't match your CSR, cancel your appointment (see page 10) and correct the discrepancy with your state licensing agency.
+If the name on your IDs doesn't match your CSR, cancel your appointment (see page 9) and correct the discrepancy with your state licensing agency.
 Don't schedule a new appointment until you receive a new CSR and verify the changes are correct.
+Updates will also appear on your online CSR at www.state.arrt.org.